acch/XML-to-bootstrap/README.md

 Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) site to learn how generated pages look like.

 - Produces clean, fast HTML5 code
-- Static web pages compatible with any web server
+- Generates static web pages compatible with any web server
 - Compatible with latest and greatest Bootstrap v4
 - Fully themable with custom Bootstrap builds
 - Uses [schema.org](https://schema.org) vocabularies to optimize pages for search engines [WIP]

+### Differentiation and Limitations

+XML-to-Bootstrap is a static site generator, similar to popular [Jekyll](https://jekyllrb.com/), [GitBook](https://www.gitbook.com/), or [Pelican](http://blog.getpelican.com/).
+But as opposed to these projects, which provide flexible general purpose tools, XML-to-Bootstrap (currently) focuses on a single, very specific use case.
+It only generates a certain type of web page.
+So if you're looking for something more customizable then I strongly suggest to check out Jekyll or [the like](https://www.staticgen.com/).

 ## Installation